-Revenue from APC fees and discipline levies are recognised in the year to which the APC or levy relates.
+Revenue from Annual practicing certificate fees and discipline levies are recognised in the year to which the practicing certificate or levy relates.
 Other fee revenue is recognised on receipt.

 Leases

 Operating leases

 Leases that do not transfer substantially all the risks and rewards incidental to ownership of an asset to the Board are classified as operating leases.
 Lease payments under an operating lease are recognised as an expense on a straight-line basis over the term of the lease in the statement of financial performance.